-Your Questions Answered by a Knowledgeable Bay Area Legal Team
+Your Business Law Questions Answered by a Knowledgeable Bay Area Legal Team

-Garcia & Gurney, ALC is committed to providing clients with exceptional legal service at all times.
+Garcia & Gurney A Law Corporation is committed to providing clients with exceptional legal service at all times.
 We realize that the law can be complex and difficult to understand.
 We offer our clients personalized counsel and can explain the law to you in an easily understandable manner.
 For your convenience, we have compiled the following frequently asked questions and answers:

 - What type of business formation should I choose?